matvign/batchrenamer/docs/documentation.md

 Values can be ommitted for head and/or tail slicing.
 Negative integers are not allowed in the shave values.

 The slice filter can do everything the shave filter does.
-Shave purely for convenience.
+Shave exists purely for convenience.
 ```
 e.g.